MACE-App/MACE/README.md

 **Direct download**

 Grab the latest `.dmg` from the [Releases page](https://github.com/MACE-App/MACE/releases) and drag M.A.C.E. to your Applications folder.
-The app updates itself from here on out (see [Automatic App Updates](#automatic-app-updates)).
+The app updates itself from here on out (see [Staying Current](#staying-current)).

 **Homebrew**